SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ```

-Affect the following changes on the yaml file:
+Affect the following changes on the application configuration file:
 1. Goto [Latlang.net](https://www.latlong.net) and enter your city name to get latitude and longitude values
 2. In the yml file
    * Update your city name